-Description Lower flatted colony style dwelling.
-Accommodation Entrance Vestibule and Hall, Living Room, Kitchen/Dining Room, Bedroom, Study/Bedroom 2 and Bathroom.
-Gross internal floor area (m2) 61 or thereby Neighbourhood and location Established residential area to the south west of the city centre where surrounding properties are of a similar age, type and character.
-Local facilities are available and within fairly easy reach.
-Age circa 1880 Weather Dry Chimney stacks Visually inspected with the aid of binoculars where appropriate.
-Stone construction.
-Chimney stacks appropriate.
-Chimney stacks Roofing including roof space appropriate. appropriate.
-Stone construction.
-Sloping roofs were visually inspected with the aid of appropriate.
-Stone construction.
-Sloping roofs were visually inspected with the aid of binoculars where appropriate.
-Flat roofs were visually inspected from vantage points within the property and where safe and reasonable to do so from a appropriate.
-Stone construction.
-Sloping roofs were visually inspected with the aid of binoculars where appropriate.
+Description The property comprises a purpose built ground floor flat contained within a four storey tenemental building.
+Accommodation Entrance Hallway, Living Room, Bedroom, Kitchen, Bathroom and Study Room Gross internal floor area (m2) 40 or thereby Neighbourhood and location The property forms part of an established residential area lying to the south west of Edinburgh city centre.
+Surrounding properties are broadly comparable and local facilities and amenities are available nearby.
+Age It is estimated the tenement was constructed around 1890.
+Weather It was dry and clear at the time of inspection.
+Chimney stacks Visually inspected with the aid of binoculars where appropriate.
+Chimney heads appear to be of rendered brick construction.
+Roofing including roof space Sloping roofs were visually inspected with the aid of binoculars where appropriate.
 Flat roofs were visually inspected from vantage points within the property and where safe and reasonable to do so from a 3m ladder externally.
-Roof spaces were visually inspected and were entered where there was safe and reasonable access, normally defined as
+Roof spaces were visually inspected and were entered where there was safe and reasonable access, normally defined as being from a 3m ladder within the property.
+If this is not possible, then physical access to the roof space may be taken by other means if the Surveyor deems it safe and reasonable to do so.